Satsaa/Unitylity/MyUnityCollection/Scripts/Muc.Systems/Muc.Systems.Camera/Readme.md

 ## Purpose

-This is a basic Camera system for quickly setting up a usable Camera, useful for testing purposes but sufficient for simple games.
+This is a basic Camera system for quickly setting up a usable Camera.
+Useful for testing purposes and sufficient for very simple games.

 ## MyUnityCamera